emanuel-v-r/goject/readme.md

 Goject is intended to be a easy way to do dependency injection in Go Applications.

-This is a fork of https://github.com/facebookgo/inject with the purpose of filling the lack of support and extensability.
+This is a fork of [inject](https://github.com/facebookgo/inject) with the purpose of filling the lack of support and extensability, because it seems to be no longer maintained.

 Documentation: https://godoc.org/github.com/imaramos/goject